OpenNJet/OpenNJet/src/ext/lua/stream/README.md

 this directive will do nothing.

-By default, variables added using this directive are considered "not found" and reading them using `ngx.var` will return `nil`.
-However, they could be re-assigned via the `ngx.var.VARIABLE` API at any time.
+By default, variables added using this directive are considered "not found" and reading them using `njt.var` will return `nil`.
+However, they could be re-assigned via the `njt.var.VARIABLE` API at any time.

 This directive was first introduced in the `v0.0.4` release.